Stomach Cancer

 Stomach is part of the digestive system.
 It secretes gastric acid to help digest and grinds large pieces of food into small ones.
 The food then enters the intestine for further digestion process by intestinal peristalsis.

-When there is a mutation in stomach cells and develop into malignant tumor, it is called stomach cancer.
+When there is a mutation in stomach cells and develop into malignant tumour, it is called stomach cancer.

 3

 Many factors lead to stomach cancer.
-Research shows that helicobacter pylori (a kind of bacterium which survives in the stomach and duodenum) infection may increase the chance of stomach cancer.
+Research shows that helicobacter pylori (a kind of bacterium which survives in the stomach and duodenum) and Epstein-Barr virus infection may increase the chance of stomach cancer.
 If you fall in one of the following categories, you should pay special attention:

 • Smoking: smokers are more likely to have stomach cancer than non-smokers.